 Of course, when the due date comes around again, it’s just as unlikely that you’ll be able to pay as it was the last time.
 If you can’t, the payday lender will charge you once more and extend the due date again.
 In some states, that can continue indefinitely.

 Though the data is several years old now, the Consumer Financial Protection Bureau (CFPB) once found that 80% of payday loans get rolled over.
-In addition, 60% of payday loan borrowers end up doing so a whopping seven or more times in a row.
+In addition, 60% of payday loan borrowers do so a whopping seven or more times in a row.

 👉 For example